dynazero/gifsplicer/README.md

     npm install -g yarn

-Ihen just run the application with: <br />
+Then just run the application with: <br />
     yarn dev